mbaniadam/Juniper-SRX-to-FortiGate/README.md

 The script will require the path to the #Juniper SRX configuration file in txt format.
 The script will start the conversion process and will generate the output files in the same directory as the script.

+#### After the conversion process is finished, you need to manually make changes to juniper's default ports,
+#### for example in converted_policies.txt find junos-ping and edit it with PING.

 ## Contributing
+These are the items I am working on:
+- Recurring schedulers
+- Juniper SRX default ports

 Feel free to submit pull requests and bug reports.
 For major changes, please open an issue first to discuss what you would like to change.